 As we think about and explore ideas of authenticity in American music, we would do well to remember that the DNA of American music in all of its genres has a great deal more than one drop of African ancestry.

-As we’ve discussed in class, some black composers in the nineteenth and twentieth centuries chose to compose in the standard forms of the European classical music traditions.
+In the nineteenth and twentieth centuries, some African-American composers working in classical music chose to compose in the standard forms of the European classical music traditions.
 William Grant Still, for instance, known as the “Dean of African-American Composers,” could be considered an “internationalist.”
 Among many other works, Still wrote five symphonies — the large-scale, multi-movement orchestral form that dominated eighteenth- and nineteenth-century European musical output.
 Nevertheless, Still infused much of his formal orchestral writing with what we might call “nationalist” feeling.

 His 1937 Symphony no. 2 in G minor, for instance, is subtitled “Song of a New Race,” and uses black folk themes as melodic and rhythmic material.
 The second movement is marked “Slowly and deeply expressive.”